The North Star State is home to a ton of activities ranging from winter sports to mountain hiking to urban excursions.

 Visit the Boundary Waters Canoe and Camping Area

-The BWCA is one of my favorite things to do in Minnesota because it offers an incredible wilderness experience.
+The BWCA is one of my favorite places to visit in Minnesota because it offers an incredible wilderness experience.
 You don’t need to own a canoe, as there are numerous sites that rent them out.

 If you decide to go, I highly recommend going during Labor Day weekend because it’s just generally a great time there as the mosquitos have calmed down a bit and the weather is tremendous.

-The falls are everything you want in a beautiful waterfall: tall, roaring, majestic, and surrounded by trees dressed in fall foliage.
+The falls are everything you want in a beautiful waterfall: tall, roaring, majestic, and surrounded by trees dressed in fall foliage with plenty of hiking trails and outdoor recreation.

 See Related: Cascade River State Park